Rexedead/Steam-Custom-Tag/README.md

 # SteamWishlistTool
-Greasemonkey script for organize your wishlist collection There is no words, just screenshots
+Greasemonkey script for organize your wishlist collection.
+There is no words, just screenshots

 ![Screenshot of the "new Categories"](http://i.imgur.com/zKJWfno.png)